Contrast-Security-OSS/docs/content/user/reports/AttestationReport.md

 <a href="assets/images/Attestation-report-menu.png" rel="lightbox" title="Save a report"><img class="thumbnail" src="assets/images/Attestation-report-menu.png"/></a>

-In the dialog that appears, define the **Vulnerabilities**, **Environments** and additional **Security Standards** that you want to include in the report.
+In the dialog that appears, define the **Vulnerabilities**, **Environments**, and additional **Security Standards** that you want to include in the report.

 <a href="assets/images/Attestation-report-dialog.png" rel="lightbox" title="Menu of saved reports"><img class="thumbnail" src="assets/images/Attestation-report-dialog.png"/></a>

 ### Filter options

 Each report defaults to all vulnerabilities and environments, but you can filter them by clicking in the fields.
-Choose an option from Security Standards to include an additional **Security Standards** section in the generated report.
+Choose an option from **Security Standards** to include an additional Security Standards section in the generated report.
 Optionally, you can choose to include detailed information about open vulnerabilities.

 The following table outlines the categories that you can use to create a custom report.